SurrogateInc/surrortg-sdk/games/ninswitch/README.md

 You should then revert `SAVE_FRAMES` back to `False` to increase the frame processing rate and prevent filling up the SD-card.

+Alternatively, you can use the input `capture_frame` while running the game through the site (needs to be bound in dashboard). to capture individual frames as opposed to persistently capturing frames.

 Assuming you have a working ssh connection, these images can be copied from the raspi to current directory on your PC with scp:
 `scp -r <USER>@<RASPI_ADDRESS>:/opt/srtg-python/imgs/ .`